Baton Rouge Domestic Violence Lawyer

 Domestic abuse battery charges can have other long-term consequences.
 Federal law prohibits anyone convicted of misdemeanor domestic abuse violence from possessing a firearm.
 Louisiana State law prohibits possession of a firearm after conviction of certain grades of domestic abuse battery.

 Schedule a free consultation right away.
-Call (225) 414-5954 now or contact us online.
+Call (225) 953-8330 now or contact us online.

 Protective Orders After Being Charged with Domestic Violence in LA

-These orders are serious, and violating them could have serious negative impacts on your future.
+These orders are serious, and violating them could have negative impacts on your future.
 Rather than trying to navigate these challenges yourself, let a Baton Rouge domestic violence attorney represent you.

 Our team can help you:

-- Work with law enforcement to recover your belongings
+• Work with law enforcement to recover your belongings

-- Petition for your release from a protective order
+• Petition for your release from a protective order

-- Modify protective orders to allow for needed contact
+• Modify protective orders to allow for needed contact

-- Tell your side of the story and fight the charges against you
+• Tell your side of the story and fight the charges against you

 Domestic violence charges can upend a person's life overnight.
-A mere accusation will likely result in a no-contact order or a temporary restraining order, making it difficult for the accused to carry on with their normal life.
+A mere accusation can result in a no-contact order or a temporary restraining order, making it difficult for the accused to carry on with their normal life.
 If convicted, penalties can include fines, jail time, and a revocation of your Second Amendment rights.
 At Dewey & Braud Law, LLC, a Baton Rouge domestic violence attorney can help you protect your freedom.

 Dewey & Braud Law, LLC Domestic Violence Legal Counsel